jonasangstrom/bloggen/_posts/2020-11-25-serverless_app.md

 # Adding plotting
 To be able to read the file and plot I plan to use pandas and matplotlib.
 This is one of the reasons I went with chalice in the first place.
-Implementing the first function in AWS and bundling it with
+Implementing the first function in AWS and bundling it with with the request manually was quite straight forward.
+Doing the same with pandas and matplotlib, which both are dependent on numpy, was not as easy.
+One can make custom machine images but I wanted to try this first.